thomascamminady/AllBundesligaGamesEver/README.md

 ## Issues
-Two games are listed as 'aborted'.
+Two games are listed as *aborted*.
 They do have a final score, but no half time score is listed and the games are repeated.
 I did keep the entries but filled the half time score wit `pd.NA`.
 The two games can be found [here](https://www.kicker.de/bundesliga/spieltag/2007-08/28/0) and [here](https://www.kicker.de/bundesliga/spieltag/1963-64/14/0) (look for the 'abgr.' (aborted) label).
 For them, the `Aborted` key is `True`.
 Additionally, one game was annulated, see [here](https://www.kicker.de/2-bundesliga/spieltag/2003-04/13/0) and the `Annulled` key is set to `True`.

 Additionally, no half time score was found for these matches (this table is copied verbatim from the legacy code):
 ```